All Episodes

 I bought it.

-Don't don't don't touch me.
+No, no, no, don't touch me.

 Thank you very much.

-I would I would rather not.
+I would rather not.

-Instead of answering my questions, starts going on about about my suits, which I generally just I had it for Aiders, couldn't remember.
+So this random woman, again, who may allegedly be a local councillor, instead of answering my questions, starts going on about my suits, which I generally just, I had it for Adams, couldn't remember.

 It was a great cougar attack I saw right here.

-Yeah, I know it's a kind of a bit of a tired analogy, but genuinely, you know, what if you know somebody who'd been waving the England flag, waving the cross of St. George, had you know reached out and tried to touch somebody from say the Guardian who was interviewing them.
+Yeah, I know it's a kind of a bit of a tired analogy, but genuinely, you know, what if, you know, somebody who'd been waving the England flag, waving the cross of St. George, had, you know, reached out and tried to touch somebody from, say, the Guardian who was interviewing them.

 Would you not have thought like the cops would have been on them in like a heartbeat?

-They would have been all over.
+They would have been all over it.

 And that's the case.

-What shocks me really is is just the confidence but you said she was a local councillor, but from a previous video you'd see that the banners that some of these people had were from Hackney, they boss themselves around them and the chance they go on about this is what community looks like.
+But you said she was a local councillor, but from a previous video, you'd see that the banners that some of these people had were from Hackney.

-Well you saw them on the coast actually.
+Well, you saw them on the coast.

-They they they'll try to load themselves onto I think I believe it's a golden boy coach or whatever, to go back to wherever they come from and and they kind of inject themselves into our communities, communities like Epping and elsewhere, where we have these issues and they try and dominate the conversation.
+And they kind of inject themselves into our communities, communities like Epping and elsewhere, where we have these issues and they try and dominate the conversation.

 Well, it's because they know that the law is on their side, unfortunately.

-It's a very strange divergence tactic.
+From what I could see there, it's a very strange divergence tactic.

 So it's like the petty tyranny.

-And uh in my local council, a friend of mine went to conduct an interview with the local councillor, and before he began, the councillor said, Sorry for the delay there, mate.
+And in my local council, a friend of mine went to conduct an interview with the local councillor.

 We just had to check that you weren't right wing before we start.